fanglingsu/vimb/index.md

 of vimb would be a breeze, if not we missed our target.

 ## latest features
+Add `$VIMB_SELECTION` when `:shellcmd` is run.
+: This variable is set to the current selected text whenever a `:shellcmd` is executed.

 [Vimb 3.6.0](https://github.com/fanglingsu/vimb/releases/tag/3.6.0) released

 New option `--cmd, -C`